The DNAgents

-The DNAgents is a comic-book series created by writer Mark Evanier and artist Will Meugniot and published by Eclipse Comics in 1983.
-It was later picked up briefly by Antarctic Press.
-In June 2006, reprinted issues were collected into DNAgents Volume 1 by Image Comics.
+The DNAgents is a comic-book series created by writer Mark Evanier and artist Will Meugniot and published by Eclipse Comics from 1983.
 The series centers on a team of superheroes created through genetic engineering by the Matrix Corporation to act as superhuman enforcers for the head of the company.

 Publication history

-Both Marvel Comics and DC Comics expressed interest in publishing The DNAgents, but Evanier and Meugniot decided against signing with them because they would have had to give up the TV and merchandising rights, and since both Evanier and Meugniot had extensive backgrounds and contacts in the television industry, they were confident that they would be able to sell DNAgents as a TV series without help from a publisher.
+Both Marvel Comics and DC Comics expressed interest in publishing The DNAgents, but Evanier and Meugniot decided against signing with them because they would have had to give up the TV and merchandising rights, and since both had extensive backgrounds and contacts in the television industry, they were confident that they would be able to sell DNAgents as a TV series without help from a publisher.
 Mike Friedrich served as an agent for Evanier and Meugniot, submitting The DNAgents to five different publishers.
-When all five offered to publish it, they decided on Eclipse Comics, a large independent publisher, for the amount of creative freedom they were ready to allow and for their strong plan for promoting the series.
-Eclipse published DNAgents #s 1-24, from March 1983-July 1985 and New DNAgents #s 1-17 from Oct 1985-March 1987.
+When all five offered to publish it, they decided on large independent publisher Eclipse Comics for the amount of creative freedom they were ready to allow and for their strong plan for promoting the series.

-Antarctic Press released a single issue retelling their story.

-The DNAgents reappeared in a cameo The Savage Dragon #41 (July 1997), retroactively setting the series in the Image Universe.

-In 2004, About Comics reprinted several issues in digest form.

-Cast of characters
+Eclipse published DNAgents from March 1983 to July 1985, reaching 24 issues.
+After drawing the first 14 issues, Meugniot moved to other projects.
+Richard Howell, Dan Spiegle, Jerry Ordway and Mitch Schauer were among the artists to guest on the title, with the final issue featuring a cover by Dave Stevens.
+The series was then relaunched as The New DNAgents with a new #1 and Schauer as the main artist.
+The comic was initially as part of Eclipse's line of 75¢ titles - though the price proved unsustainable and the title reverted to 95¢ from #7.
+The New DNAgents ran to 17 issues, and featured guest art from Chuck Patton, Mike Sekowsky, Rick Hoberg before Erik Larsen became the regular artist for the final five issues - among his earliest paid professional work.